mmterpstra/molgenis-c5-RnaGemini/README.md

 Does it work?
 -------------

-with the right resources every step you see here works
+With the right resources every step you see here works.

 + htseq-count (n=2)

 How do i set it up?
 -------------------

+This is on of the hard parts, good luck.

++ setup molgenis and all the tools and resources.
++ Get the current release from the releases page.
-setup molgenis and all the tools and resources.
-For your samples modify the samplesheet and run the generated submit script.
++ For your samples modify the samplesheet and run the [ generate script ](https://github.com/mmterpstra/molgenis-c5-RnaGemini/GenerateScripts.sh) and then the submit.sh script.

 Goals
 -----

+Things i want to include:

 + fluxcapacitor expression
 + gatk variantcalling